umts/aggressive-epsilon/README.md

 + `DELETE /item_types/:id`

-  This endpoint allows you to delete an item type and its items.
+  This endpoint allows you to delete an item type and its items, if you have write access to it.
   If the item type has been successfully deleted, a blank response body is returned with a status of 200.

   ---